ExpediaDotCom/haystack-client-java/integrations/opentracing-spring-haystack-web-starter/README.md

 Adding this library autoconfigures an instance of [Haystack Tracer](https://github.com/ExpediaDotCom/haystack-client-java/blob/opentracing-spring-haystack-starter/core/src/main/java/com/expedia/www/haystack/client/Tracer.java) using defaults mentioned below.

 * `service-name`: Is read from configuration property `spring.application.name`.
 If it is not provided then the value will be set to `unnamed-application`
 * `dispatcher`: Spans are dispatched to Haystack using one or more [Dispatcher](https://github.com/ExpediaDotCom/haystack-client-java/blob/opentracing-spring-haystack-starter/core/src/main/java/com/expedia/www/haystack/client/dispatchers/Dispatcher.java) instances.
-If none is configured, then a [LoggerDispatcher](https://github.com/ExpediaDotCom/haystack-client-java/blob/opentracing-spring-haystack-starter/core/src/main/java/com/expedia/www/haystack/client/dispatchers/LoggerDispatcher.java) is configured with "haystack" as the logger name
+If none is configured or created, then a [LoggerDispatcher](https://github.com/ExpediaDotCom/haystack-client-java/blob/opentracing-spring-haystack-starter/core/src/main/java/com/expedia/www/haystack/client/dispatchers/LoggerDispatcher.java) is configured with "haystack" as the logger name
 * `metrics`: This library depends on Micrometer's MeterRegistry to instrument the library itself.
 If no instance of `MeterRegistry` is present in the [spring application](https://spring.io/blog/2018/03/16/micrometer-spring-boot-2-s-new-application-metrics-collector#what-do-i-get-out-of-the-box), then it uses a built-in No-op implementation.
 Which means no metrics are recorded

 ## Configuration